 16 Mar 7 Tips for Working From Home With a Baby

-So you have found yourself working from home full-time with a small baby and no one else to watch them.
-Welcome to one of the most rewarding but also most challenging times of your life.
-If you’re looking for ways to make it a little more manageable, here are 7 tips to help you out!
+Working from home with a small baby is tough!
+If you’re looking for ways to make it a little more manageable, here are 7 tips to help you out.

 1. Wear your baby

 Many babies find being in a carrier calming because they get to be close to you, plus it frees up your hands to do work.
 If you don’t have a standing desk to do your work at, improvise with a sturdy cardboard box placed on your table or desk, or use an ironing board.

 If you need a break from standing with your baby in a carrier, a lap sitter like this one from Amazon allows your baby to sit stably in your lap while freeing up your hands for work.
 It helps baby feel connected with you and lets your rest your feet!
 Plus it comes with handy tethers you can attach toys to.

 Infants love to feel close to you.
 Try bringing your laptop to the floor and working next to them as they play on their play mat or in a bouncer.
 If you find baby getting distracted by your screen, check out Tip #4.